The Social Security Disability Examiner Evaluates Your Claim

 Gathering Medical Evidence

-- the records are unavailable,
+- The records are unavailable,

-- you have not seen any doctors (also called “medical treating sources”) within the recent past (typically the past three months).
+- You have not seen any doctors (also called “medical treating sources”) within the recent past (typically the past three months).

 The disability examiner should maintain contact with you to coordinate the proper gathering of medical evidence in your claim.